-For this sub-fund, the Investment Manager has set the objective of maintaining a balance between fixed-income transferable securities, such as fixed and floating rate bonds and convertible bonds, and variable-income transferable securities, such as equities and warrants on transferable securities, all of these securities being issued by issuers of any nationality and denominated in any currency.
+This sub-fund shall be composed of fixed-income transferable securities, such as fixed and floating rate bonds, convertible bonds, and variable-income transferable securities, such as equities and warrants on transferable securities, all of these securities being issued by issuers of any nationality and denominated in any currency.
+The manager's objective is to maintain a balance between these securities.

-In principle, the proportion of investments made in variable-income securities may not exceed 50% of the net assets of this sub-fund.
+Investments in variable income securities may not, in principle, exceed 50% of the net assets of this sub-fund.